MUDAL/Tamper-Proof-Smart-Lock/README.md

 1. The module should be powered with sufficient voltage (4.1 to 4.4v).
 2. It should also be powered with a supply that can source 2A or more.
 3. The wires connecting the power pins of the module to the supply should be as short as possible
-in order to minimize resistance.
-This helps in preventing unwanted resets as the resistance introduced
+to minimize resistance.
+This helps prevent unwanted resets (the resistance introduced
-by longer wires could limit the amount of current the module would draw.
+by longer wires could limit the current the module would draw).

 ## Images of the prototype
 ![20230214_100150](https://user-images.githubusercontent.com/46250887/218695341-854c8ac2-5f41-40c8-8c51-136155ccb4ab.jpg)
 ![20230214_100155](https://user-images.githubusercontent.com/46250887/218695788-5e97ac57-4694-493b-84dd-bd5a98e1836b.jpg)
 ![20230214_100201](https://user-images.githubusercontent.com/46250887/218695384-c2354e53-0bb2-4330-9c62-f33aa4c8f0eb.jpg)
 ![20230214_100224](https://user-images.githubusercontent.com/46250887/218695462-d884f2eb-eaef-4798-b935-7daa5b8e202b.jpg)
 ![20230103_102348](https://user-images.githubusercontent.com/46250887/210335882-975661a0-fde1-4a5d-8249-8ec0525b2334.jpg)
 ![20230103_102401](https://user-images.githubusercontent.com/46250887/210335912-574271c0-df18-410e-85a2-cb47c12eabd1.jpg)
 ![20230103_102541](https://user-images.githubusercontent.com/46250887/210335947-0569a6c0-065f-4610-aa5f-1f1278c975b3.jpg)
 ![20230103_102533](https://user-images.githubusercontent.com/46250887/210335978-96057d95-0fb2-41ab-ae00-ca529f5605fd.jpg)

 ## Credits
-Acknowledgement of existing libraries that were ported and modified to satisfy the smart lock's requirements.
+This section lists the libraries adapted to meet the system's requirements.
 1. Adafruit Fingerprint Sensor Library: https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library
 2. STM32 Library for OLEDs: https://github.com/afiskon/stm32-ssd1306

 ## Recommendations
-1. Power optimization e.g. use of BLE instead of Bluetooth
+1. Power optimization (e.g., use of BLE instead of Bluetooth).
 2. Provision of an outlet for backup DC supply
 3. Provision of a port to enable AC power supply (alternate power source)
-4. Design and develop a mobile application with better user interface
+4. Design and develop a mobile application with a better user interface